 Risk Factors For Developing Hay Fever

-- Having other allergies or asthma.
+- Other allergies or asthma.

-Hay fever signs and symptoms can include:
+Hay fever symptoms include:

-- Watery, itchy, red eyes (allergic conjunctivitis).
+- Itchy, watery eyes (allergic conjunctivitis).

 - Postnasal drip.

 Hay fever symptoms can start or worsen at a certain time of the year.
 Triggers include: